How Much is My Car Accident Claim Worth?

 Lost Earnings

 If your injury caused a disability that prevents you from working in the future, you can also seek compensation for future lost earnings.
-If you needed to get a lower-paying job because of your injury, you should recover for the difference in earning power you now have.
+If you needed a lower-paying job because of your injury, you should recover for the difference in earning power you now have.
 Future lost earnings can also require a consultation with economic and occupational experts to prove your losses.

 Intangible Losses